Marina Raguš: Early years (1996–2007)

-Raguš began volunteering with the Radical Party in the Belgrade municipality of Voždovac in 1996 and quickly began rising in the party's ranks.
-The SRS joined a coalition government in the Federal Republic of Yugoslavia in August 1999 and received six cabinet portfolios; Raguš was appointed as a deputy minister of information.
+Raguš began volunteering with the Radical Party in the Belgrade municipality of Voždovac in 1996 and rose quickly in the party's ranks.
+The SRS joined a coalition government in the Federal Republic of Yugoslavia in August 1999, and Raguš was appointed soon afterward as a deputy minister of information, working with Yugoslav Left (JUL) information minister Goran Matić.

-Yugoslavian president Slobodan Milošević was defeated in the 2000 Yugoslavian presidential election and fell from power shortly thereafter.
-A new Yugoslavian ministry was established in November 2000 that did not include the Radicals, and Raguš's term as a deputy minister came to an end.
-She ran for the City Assembly of Belgrade in Voždovac's tenth division in the 2000 Serbian local elections, which were held concurrently with the presidential vote, and lost to a candidate of the Democratic Opposition of Serbia (DOS).
+Yugoslavian president Slobodan Milošević was defeated in the 2000 Yugoslavian presidential election and fell from power on 5 October 2000, a watershed moment in Serbian politics.
+A new Yugoslavian ministry that did not include the Radicals took office the following month, and Raguš's term as a deputy minister came to an end.
+She ran for the Belgrade city assembly in Voždovac's tenth division in the 2000 Serbian local elections, which were held concurrently with the presidential vote, and lost to a candidate of the Democratic Opposition of Serbia (DOS).

-The Serbian government fell after Milošević's defeat in the Yugoslavian election, and a new Serbian parliamentary election was called for December 2000.
+The Serbian government also fell after Milošević's defeat in the Yugoslavian election, and a new Serbian parliamentary election was called for December 2000.
 Raguš appeared in the 172nd position on the Radical Party's electoral list and did not receive a mandate when the list won twenty-three seats.
-(From 2000 to 2011, Serbian parliamentary mandates were awarded to sponsoring parties or coalitions rather than to individual candidates, and it was common practice for the mandates to be assigned out of numerical order.
-Raguš could have been awarded a mandate despite her low position on the list, though ultimately she was not.)
+(From 2000 to 2011, all Serbian parliamentary mandates were assigned to candidates on successful lists at the discretion of the sponsoring parties or coalitions, irrespective of numerical order.
+Raguš could have been awarded a mandate despite her low list position, though ultimately she was not.)

-In 2005, Raguš became an advisor for international relations in the Belgrade municipality of Zemun, where the Radical Party held power.
+In 2005, Raguš became an advisor for international relations in the Belgrade municipality of Zemun, where the Radical Party led a local coalition government.